opengalvo/OPAL/README.md

 Minimalistic FW for Processing GCode commands to xy2-100 protocol and control periferal devices.
 The default usecase is a 3D printer/engraver.

+If you are using the software please join: https://www.reddit.com/r/OpenGalvo/ and write a comment or share your project!

 DEMO
 Laser Marking - OpenGalvo - OPAL FW SG7110 Teensy 4.0
 Slow: